-V. CONCLUSION
+V. Conclusion

-In this work we investigate how the Differential Evolution optimization algorithm can be parallelized in a virtual parallel environment so as to reduce computational time and improve performance.
+In this work we studied how to achieve optimal Differential Evolution performance (i.e. reduced computational time and function evaluations) in a parallel implementation with subpopulations that exchange individuals in a ring-network topology.
 The parallelization model we employed assigns each subpopulation, to a different processor node.
 The topology of the proposed parallel model was a ring.
 The experimental results obtained suggest that the impact of the migration constant (the factor that determines the extent of information exchange among subpopulations) is significant for the performance of the algorithm.

-Overall, selecting a migration factor around 0.5 appears to be a good first choice, while setting this factor close to 0 or to 1 is not advisable.
+Overall, selecting a migration factor, φ , around 0.5 appears to be a good first choice, while setting this factor close to 0 or to 1 is not advisable.
 The impact of this factor on performance varies across the different mutation strategies employed by the algorithm.
 The first and third mutation strategies appear to be more robust with respect to this factor, whereas the second, fourth, and sixth mutation strategies are highly sensitive.
 Fine-tuning the migration constant can produce significant performance improvements.

-In a future correspondence we intend to investigate alternative topologies, as well as the potential benefits from employing an evolutionary adapted migration scheme along with an implementation of an aging concept for the individuals of the populations [5], [7].
+In a future correspondence we intend to investigate alternative topologies, as well as the potential benefits from employing an evolutionary adapted migration scheme along with an implementation of an aging concept for the individuals of the populations [5], [9].